scott-fleischman/ucd/ReadMe.txt

-Some of the modifications made in updating the Unicode Character Database for the Unicode Standard, Version 2.0 are:
+Some of the modifications made in updating the Unicode Character Database to Version 2.0.14 for the Unicode Standard, Version 2.0 are:
 * Fixed decompositions with TONOS to use correct NSM: 030D.
 * Removed old Hangul Syllables; mapping to new characters are in a separate table.